Legal aspects of ritual slaughter: United States

 The Court also found that the city's proffered reasons for its ban simply did not explain or justify it.

 Respondent claims that [the ordinances] advance two interests: protecting the public health and preventing cruelty to animals.
 The ordinances are underinclusive for those ends.
 They fail to prohibit non religious conduct that endangers these interests in a similar or greater degree than Santería sacrifice does.
 The underinclusion is substantial, not inconsequential.
 Despite the city's proffered interest in preventing cruelty to animals, the ordinances are drafted with care to forbid few killings but those occasioned by religious sacrifice.
 Many types of animal deaths or kills for nonreligious reasons are either not prohibited or approved by express provision.

-Temple Grandin, who is both an animal welfare activist and the leading American designer of commercial slaughterhouses, has outlined techniques for humane ritual slaughter.Maximizing animal welfare in kosher slaughter.
-Temple Grandin She considers shackling and hoisting of animals for slaughter to be inhumane, and has developed alternative approaches usable in production plants.
+Temple Grandin, who is both an animal welfare activist and the leading American designer of commercial slaughterhouses, has outlined techniques for humane ritual slaughter.
+She considers shackling and hoisting of animals for slaughter to be inhumane, and has developed alternative approaches usable in production plants.
 Grandin has coordinated this with the Committee on Jewish Law and Standards of the Conservative movement in the United States, and in 2000 the Committee voted to accept her approach, ruling that "Now that kosher, humane slaughter using upright pens is both possible and widespread, we find shackling and hoisting to be a violation of Jewish laws forbidding cruelty to animals and requiring that we avoid unnecessary dangers to human life.
 As the CJLS, then, we rule that shackling and hoisting should be stopped."